-Led by investors responsible for assets under management in excess of US\$54 trillion, the International Corporate Governance Network (ICGN) is a leading authority on global standards of corporate governance and investor stewardship.
-Our membership is based in more than 50 countries and includes companies, advisors and other stakeholders.
+Led by investors responsible for assets under management in excess of US\$34 trillion, ICGN is a leading authority on global standards of corporate governance and investor stewardship.
+Our membership is based in more than 45 countries and includes companies, advisors and other stakeholders.
 ICGN's mission is to promote high standards of professionalism in governance for investors and companies alike in their mutual pursuit of long-term value creation contributing to sustainable economies world-wide.